moyano83/High-Performance-Spark/README.md

     * iterator(p, parentIters): computes the elements of partition p, given iterators for each of its parent partitions.
 Not intended to be called by the end user
     * dependencies(): Returns a sequence of dependency objects, which are used by the scheduler to know how this RDD depends on other RDDs.
     * partitioner(): Returns an option with the partitioner object if the RDD has a function between element and partition associated to it.
-    * preferredLocations(p): Retunrs information about the data locality of a partition p.
+    * preferredLocations(p): Returns information about the data locality of a partition p.
 For example if the RDD represents an HDFS file, it returns the list of the nodes where the data is stored.

 The RDD api defines common functions like `map()` and `collect`.
 Functions that are present only in certain types of RDD are defined in several classes, and are made available using implicit conversions from the abstract RDD class.
 You can use `toDebugString` method to find the specific RDD type and will provide a list of parent RDDs.
 An RDD has two type of functions defined on it: actions (returns something that is not an RDD )and transformations (returns a new RDD).
 Every Spark program must have an action that forces the evaluation of the lazy computations.
 Examples of actions are `saveAsTextFile`, `foreach`...